The estimated reading time for this post is 278 seconds

 I read that although a mole can detect light it does not hunt using its eyes.
 Instead, it relies on smell (hence the interesting snout!) and on touching wriggling prey (hence those crazy nails) using sensory hairs on its face.
 So a mole is good for underground life.
 A mole is also (based on my research : ) ) territorial, strong, a hard working solitude industrious digger (a natural engineer like my brother Michael).

 So to safely say, I’m a lot like a mole.
 Yes I need to get new prescription glasses, there’s nothing wrong with my sense of smell, my nails are natural, and I have a somewhat fuzzy face according to my husband.
 There may be other similarities, but I’ll let you make them on your own!

-I’ve talked to people who have attempted to wage all-out war on moles without success.
+I’ve talked to people, including my sister Julie, who have attempted to wage all-out war on moles without success.
 What I’m realizing is that molehills are signs that the soil is in good shape.
 And I can celebrate that fact!
 But there is lingering doubt and some anguish over the mighty, mysterious and resilient mole.
 And I’ve concluded a mole deserves respect, and as often as I can offer it, tolerance.

 So, with this post, I ask you if you need help in helping your client through the difficult maze of their claim, please let me help.
 I won’t come to court looking like a mole, but will show up like an industrious mole: ready to dig in and get to the bottom of the deal.